leedsy/PodSync-Manager/README.md

 Youtube API Required:
 https://console.cloud.google.com/
 - Enable Youtube API
--Create oAuth Client ID and Secret
+- Create oAuth Client ID and Secret
-Application type:
-TVs and Limited Input devices (This bypasses the need for a URI Redirect)
+- Application type: TVs and Limited Input devices (This bypasses the need for a URI Redirect)

 The installer prints the Manager URL and a generated admin password.
 Open the URL, sign in, then complete **Setup & Settings** in the browser.